inner_banner_vector abstract graphic

 This means the total time that elapses for renewable energy procurement services before the business has a renewable power source.

-5. Appraise the Quotes
+5. Appraise the Quotes and Negotiate Terms

 Appraising quotes is another way to ensure that both parties agree on the transaction.
 After reviewing the offers, each party will agree and set appropriate pricing.
 If the business is new to energy procurement services, the appraisal process will help approximate an accurate budget.